matsteele/JobCoinInterface/readme.md

 I have used d3 many times, and each time I feel like the methods used are confusing.
 While I still use d3 scales, I prefer to use svg and react.
 React gives you all the rendering power you would need for dynamic visualizations, and you can bring in d3 functionality as needed on top.

+## future improvements
+The scaling feature appears to push new transaction paths upward beyond the scope of the SVG for some unknown reason when the user's currrent balance is near their higest balance.
+I didn't have time to figure what the issue was.
+It is likely something to do with the scaling of the graph being throw off when the number being scaled is beyond the scaling scope.